Frank-G/visor/README.md

-﻿# Visor - a simple monitoring agent for the cloudiator toolchain.
+﻿# visor-bridge - a simple monitoring agent for the cloudiator toolchain.
 ***
 ## Description

-Visor is a simple monitoring agent used within the cloudiator toolchain.
+visor-bridge is a simple monitoring agent used within the cloudiator toolchain.
 It is responsible for monitoring servers/virtual machines.
 It supports multiple sensor for gathering resource information.
 In addition it offers a telnet interface, allowing applications on the same machine to report metrics to the monitoring infrastructure.

 The collected data will be stored within a configurable time-series database.